 - have a keen understanding of moral issues and recognise the difference between right and wrong.
-Wren students will be supported in speaking up for what they believe to be right.
+Wren students will be supported in speaking up for what is right.

 - be aware of their own spirituality and the importance of spirituality to personal happiness and fulfilment.

-- feel valued, confident and secure as members of the Academy community.
+- know that they are valued, confident and secure as members of the Academy community.